 - ‘The Spelling For Life Program has given me tools to help my two teenage sons with dyslexia.’

 - They need to be able to write legibly and reasonably quickly.
 Children just starting school typically do not have the vocabulary and motor skills required of the program.
+Once the third year of school has begun, children can start the program.

 - Spelling for Life is a particularly popular addition to the secondary school English syllabus.